 The answer to this question is a resounding yes.
 However, the answer to this question depends on how you define success.
 When we say ‘success’, we refer to the situation when you live your life free of alcohol.
 This means success involves complete abstinence.
 To achieve this aim, we focus on increasing your motivation to remain in recovery for the long term.
 We help you build a strong support system, and we also provide you with a ‘plan B’ should relapse occur.
-Whilst alcoholism is not curable, it may be arrested with effective addiction treatment.
+Whilst alcoholism is not curable, it may be arrested for effective addiction treatment.
 Offering effective addiction treatment is at the core of what we offer at Cassiobury Court.

 How long does alcohol rehab take?

 The duration of your treatment will reflect your individual needs.
 To access your needs, we carry out an initial telephone assessment with you.
 We may also request sight of your medical records.
 Following the completion of this assessment, we will then advise on the appropriate amount of time you must spend in our rehab clinic.
-Generally, staying in our care for four or more weeks will strengthen your long term recovery goals.
-Short term detox programmes lasting for only a week may allow you to detox, but such a short amount of time is seldom enough to treat the underlying emotional causes of alcoholism.
+Generally, staying in our care for four or more weeks will strengthen your long-term recovery goals.
+Short-term detox programmes lasting for only a week may allow you to detox, but such a short amount of time is seldom enough to treat the underlying emotional causes of alcoholism.

 In some instances, we may advise you to stay in our care for 60 or even 90 days.
-Such a lengthy duration may be required to assist you in maintaining a steady recovery path.
+Such a longer duration may be required to assist you in maintaining a steady recovery path.
 When recommending rehab duration, we assess the severity and history of your addiction.
 We also attempt to diagnose any co-occurring mental health issues that could be the root cause of your addiction to alcohol.

 Call us today on 0800 500 3129